abhilash1910/nd013-c1-vision-starter-main/README.md

 # Object detection in an Urban Environment

+This is a repository containing the details of the Computer Vision starter module for Udacity Self Driving Car ND.

 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).
 The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.